 First off you will see that as being more common in Tier 1 cities like: Shanghai, Beijing and Shenzen.
 Tier 1 cities tend to be more strict.

 However, these rules are not set in stone across China.
 Different provinces and cities can have slightly different rules.
+I know Kyle who tookESLinsider's course was fresh out of college (maybe 21 or 22) and taught in Qinqdao.

 There is the concept of guanxi.